What 'no lock-in' actually means

 Programs: Mochi Health, Hims & Hers, Ro Body, Noom Med, PlushCare

 This is the strongest version.
 You pay monthly, you can cancel any month, the cancel button is online, the cancellation is effective immediately or at the end of the current billing cycle.
-No fees, no phone calls, no minimum commitments.
+There's no cancellation fee and no minimum term to wait out.
+You don't have to phone anyone to do it.

 This is what most patients assume "no lock-in" means.